Michigan Fights for Rooftop Solar | Certrec

 DTE Electric and its customers collide over ‘fair’ payments - featured image - certrec

-At a public hearing on August 22, at the Michigan Public Service Commission in Detroit, a lot of customers complained that DTE’s proposal amounted to a new tax on the solar panels being installed by them on their rooftops.
+At a public hearing on August 22 at the Michigan Public Service Commission in Detroit, a lot of customers complained that DTE’s proposal amounted to a new tax on the solar panels being installed by them on their rooftops.
 In addition to saving money and keeping the air clean, a huge motivation for these customers is to have in place an alternative source of power during outages.
+If the tariff is approved, it would apply to people who are trying to add new rooftop solar panels to their homes and businesses, as well as to those who have already done so in DTE’s service territory.

-If the tariff is approved, it would apply to people who are trying to add new rooftop solar panels to their homes and business, as well as to those who have already done so in DTE’s service territory.
-This will bring into question the future of customer-sited renewable energy in Southeast Michigan.
+DTE’s proposed tariff will bring into question the future of customer-sited renewable energy in Southeast Michigan.
 The customers with rooftop solar will have to pay very different charges than what other customers without rooftop solar would be paying.
-These charges will wipe out any savings the customer would gain from the solar panels because DTE plans to take the average of the three hours a month when the customer uses the most power and add a charge on the bill, without considering whether or not the grid was stressed during those three hours.
+These charges will wipe out any savings the customer would gain from the solar panels because DTE plans to take an average of three hours a month when the customer uses the most power and add a charge to the bill without considering whether or not the grid was stressed during those three hours.

 What’s more, DTE Electric is trying to make a compromise by exchanging a two-fold increase in the cap on distributed generation with the approval of this tariff.
 The people of Michigan should not accept this compromise.